DocNow/twarc/docs/twarc2_en_us.md

 ### Limit

-Because there is a 500,000 tweet limit (5 million for Academic Research Track) you may want to limit the number of tweets you retrieve by using `--limit`:
+Because there is a 500,000 tweet limit (5, or sometimes 10 million for Academic Research Track) you may want to limit the number of tweets you retrieve by using `--limit`:

     twarc2 search --limit 5000 blacklivesmatter tweets.jsonl